Why Do Bank Reconciliations?

 Closing a Period

 Performing a bank reconciliation will close the period for the cleared transactions tied to that bank account.
 This prevents the transactions in that period from being edited.
 Another way to close a period for transactions without performing a bank reconciliation is to use Period Close.
-You can learn more in this support resource for Period Close.

-Re-open a Prior Period
+Reopen a Prior Period

-Sometimes you may find it necessary to re-visit, or edit a bank reconciliation that has been previously closed.
-If you are an administrator, you will be able to re-open a bank reconciliation.
+Sometimes you may find it necessary to revisit or edit a bank reconciliation that has been previously closed.
+If you are an administrator, you will be able to reopen a bank reconciliation.

 Note: Re-opening a bank reconciliation will delete any bank reconciliations that are currently in progress for this account, since the change may impact the balances for these periods.